-In the second contribution, the various LP-based reasoning features are employed to model the aforementioned morality viewpoints, realizing the first contribution through a variety of classic moral examples taken off-the-shelf from the literature, as proof of ability.
-For this purpose, our QUALM system, which combines LP abduction, updating, and counterfactuals, supported by LP tabling mechanisms (based on research results [37, 39, 41, 42]), is mainly employed.
-The applications are also supported by other existing LP-based systems featuring preference handling and probabilistic reasoning, which complement QUALM in experimenting with the morality viewpoints.
-The deployments of this second contribution include: (1) The use of a priori ICs and a posteriori preferences over abductive scenarios to capture deontological and utilitarian judgments, resp., within a competing interaction viewpoint of the dual-process model [8]; (2) Probabilistic moral reasoning, to reason about actions, under uncertainty, that might have occurred, and thence provide judgment adhering to moral principles within some prescribed uncertainty level.
-This permits to capture a form of argumentation (wrt.
-Scanlon's contractualism [43]) in courts, through presenting different evidences as a consideration whether an exception can justify a verdict of guilty (beyond reasonable doubt) or non-guilty; (3) The use of QUALM to examine moral permissibility and its justification, wrt.
-DDE and DTE, via counterfactual queries.
+In the second part, the various Logic Programming-based reasoning features are employed to model the aforementioned morality viewpoints, reifying the discussion of the first part of this chapter through a variety of classic moral examples taken off-the-shelf from the literature, as proof of ability.
+For this purpose, our QUALM system mainly employs a combination of the Logic Programming features of abduction, updating, and counterfactuals [37, 40, 42, 43].
+These features are all supported jointly by Logic Programming tabling mechanisms.
+The applications are also supported by other existing Logic Programmingbased systems featuring preference handling and probabilistic reasoning, which complement QUALM in experimenting with the morality viewpoints.
+The deployments of these systems include: (1) The use of a priori integrity constraints and a posteriori preferences over abductive scenarios to capture deontological and utilitarian judgments, resp., within a competing interaction viewpoint of the dual-process model [8]; (2) Probabilistic moral reasoning, to reason about actions, under uncertainty, that might have occurred, and thence provide judgment adhering to moral principles within some prescribed uncertainty level.
+This permits to capture a form of argumentation (with respect to Scanlon's contractualism [44]) in courts, through presenting different evidences as a consideration whether an exception can justify a verdict of guilty (beyond reasonable doubt) or non-guilty; (3) The use of QUALM to examine moral permissibility and its justification, with respect to the Doctrines of Double Effect and Triple Effect, via counterfactual queries.
 Finally, QUALM is also employed to experiment with the issue of moral updating, allowing for other (possibly overriding) moral rules (themselves possibly subsequently overridden) to be adopted by an agent, on top of those it currently follows.

-Note that the choice of morality viewpoints in this paper neither aims at defending them nor resolving their related moral dilemmas, as even philosophers commonly split opinions over them.
-Instead, its purpose is to show that diverse LP-based reasoning features are capable and appropriate for expressing, in combination, different viewpoints on the morality themes tackled-as demonstrated by the prototypes under experimentation-with results conforming to those argued in the literature.
+Note that the choice of morality viewpoints in this chapter neither aims at defending them nor resolving their related moral dilemmas, as even philosophers commonly split opinions over them.
+Instead, its purpose is to show that diverse Logic Programming-based reasoning features are capable and appropriate for expressing, in combination, different viewpoints on the morality themes tackled -as demonstrated by the prototypes under experimentation- with results conforming to those argued in the literature.

-The rest of the paper is organized as follows.
-Section 2 reports on our background relevant literature study in philosophy and psychology for choosing conceptual viewpoints amenable to LP-based reasoning.
-These viewpoints are mapped into LP-based reasoning features in Section 3.
+The rest of the chapter is organized as follows.
+Section 2 reports on our background relevant literature study in philosophy and psychology for choosing conceptual viewpoints amenable to Logic Programming-based reasoning.
+These viewpoints are mapped into Logic Programming-based reasoning features in Section 3.
 Section 4 discusses how these features are empowered to model the chosen morality viewpoints.
-Section 5 concludes the paper.
+Section 5 concludes the chapter with discussion and potential future work.